alddesign/crudkit/READMDE.md

 ======
 ## About CRUDKit
 ------
-Crudkit is a laravel based project which creates Ui Webpages from a given Database within minutes.
+Crudkit is a laravel based project which creates Ui Webpages from a given Database within minutes...